fshowalter/movielog-archive/reviews/it-follows-2014.md

 :date: 2015-04-05
 :imdb_id: tt3235888
 :grade: D
-:pull_quote:
+:pull_quote: "_It Follows_ is the perfect horror film for folks who dismiss the genre as a step or two above pornography.
+It's well-produced, self-aware, and devoid of any disturbing scares or gratuitous thrills. "
 ---
-_It Follows_ is a well-produced film with an original, puritanical concept and good performances.
-It's devoid of gratuitous thrills and unsettling insights into the human condition.
-It's the perfect horror film for folks who consider the genre to be one step above pornography.
+_It Follows_ is the perfect horror film for folks who dismiss the genre as a step or two above pornography.
+It's well-produced, self-aware, and devoid of any disturbing scares or gratuitous thrills.

 The story opens at dusk with a girl fleeing her suburban home.
 Half dressed (but not nude) and wearing high heels, she runs into the street, looking back at her house.
 Her eyes are wide.
 She pauses, then runs back toward her house.
 Her father steps outside and asks if she's okay.
 She assures him that she is, as she runs back inside.
 A moment later, she's back out.
 She gets into her car, backs out of the driveway, and speeds out of her neighborhood and into the darkness.